surftrips.co

 Frequently asked

-Capitola is a mixed break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Capitola is a mixed bottom, soft right-hand reef point with shorter left, longboard-friendly, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Capitola